What is Dialectical Behavior Therapy?

 |What is Dialectical Behavior Therapy?

 Dialectical behavior therapy, also known as DBT therapy, helps clients figure out innovative ways to handle distressing feelings, preventing conflict in their daily relationships.
 The goals of DBT focus on offering therapeutic help in four skills, or categories.
 Those four categories include mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
+Read on to learn about dialectical behaviour therapy in more detail below.

 The Four Categories of DBT